jrdn-h/jrdn-h/README.md

 ## Hi there 👋

 I'm a first year at The University of Chicago.
-I am interested in AI and Crypto/Blockchain.
+I am interested in AI and Blockchain.

 <!--
 **jrdn-h/jrdn-h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.